What Candidates Actually Want to Know When They're Rejected (And How to Tell Them)

 8 Interview Questions to Measure Flight Risk in High-volume Jobs

 Retention starts with recruiting: the wrong person hired to do a job is likely to leave fairly quickly, regardless of how hard you try to engage them.
+But how do you screen for that?
+How do you hire people likely to stay and avoid talent flight risk?
+Understanding flight risk patterns and implementing targeted interview questions can help you identify candidates who are more likely to remain committed to your organization.

 Ways to Reduce Turnover in High-volume Jobs That People Aren't Talking About